 Back to program

-Mines
+Mines and energy

 How to shield emerging mining markets from artificial fluctuations caused, notably, by the Chinese monopoly?